 But does it work?
 Its uniqueness comes from the fact that it opens and closes the opposite way to traditional brollies.
 What that means is that when you’re struggling to close your umbrella as you get into a car, campervan or tent – holding it over you for as long as possible to avoid the rain – the frame and fabric don’t get caught up in doorways.
 It’s also designed to be good in a wind and has a coating that shrugs off drops of water.
 Once closed, the wet surface is inside too– which is both good and bad because it keeps it out of the way, but also means it tends to hang around and drip out the next time you pick up the brolly.

 In the search for the best easy-on-and-off women’s camping shoes for the winter, we’ve tried on 20 pairs of boots and shoes.
 We wanted shoes that could be slipped on quickly and easily because there’s a lot of getting into and out of tents and campervans – and we certainly won’t be packing a shoehorn.
-The best by far are the 100% waterproof Muck Boot ballet flats.
+One of the best women’s styles is the 100% waterproof Muck Boot Breezy ballet flat.
 They’re light, supremely comfortable and look rather cute.

 We tried lots of backless garden clogs too, such as the ones from Fitflops and Crocs, but unless they have a backstrap, they’re often uncomfortable to walk in and tend to fall off.
 Plus, toes don’t like all that clawing they have to do to keep clogs and flip-flops in place.
-Garden shoes, on the other foot, are often heavy and a bit more difficult to get into.
+The Muckster garden shoes (these black ones with neoprene collar) on the other foot, are a bit more difficult to get into.

 If you must have Crocs for lightness and cheapness, the Crocs Mercy work model has the advantage of a heel section and a strap.
 Finding a size that isn’t sloppy or doesn’t bang your big toe was nigh-on impossible for us, however.